ppy/osu-wiki/wiki/Game_Modifiers/en.md

 Click on Double Time again to activate Nightcore mod.

-> Score multiplier: 1.12 (osu!, osu!taiko) , 1.06 (osu!catch), 1.00 (osu!mania, unranked).
+> Score multiplier: 1.12 (osu!standard, osu!taiko) , 1.06 (osu!catch), 1.00 (osu!mania; unranked).

 > Shortcut key: `DD` (from unselected) or `Shift`+`D`

-> Description: uguuuuuuuu
+> uguuuuuuuu

 Nightcore mod increases the pitch and adds a drum track to the background that (in 4/4 time) goes in the order of bass drum on beats 1 and 3, clap on beats 2 and 4, and crash on beat 1 every 4 measures.

 The multiplier stays the same, and the beatmap itself is unaffected beyond what Double Time would do because **Double Time will be automatically activated in order to use Nightcore mod**.

 ### Hidden

 ![Hidden (HD) mod icon][HD]

-> Score multiplier: 1.06 (osu!, osu!taiko, osu!catch) , 1.00 (osu!mania, unranked)
+> Score multiplier: 1.06 (osu!standard, osu!taiko, osu!catch) , 1.00 (osu!mania; unranked)

 > Shortcut key: `F`

-Hidden (debuted in Ouendan 2, the second Japanese DS game) mod removes the timing circles and fade out the hit objects after appearing on the screen.
+Hidden (debuted in Ouendan 2, the second Japanese DS game) mod removes the approach circles and fade out the hit objects after appearing on the screen.

+If the beatmap was passed with S or SS grade with Hidden mod enabled, the beatmap will award the sliver variant of the grade instead.

 ---

-> Description: Play with no approach circles and fading notes for a slight score advantage.
+> Play with no approach circles and fading notes for a slight score advantage.

-![Hidden play in osu! mode][HD_O]
+![Hidden play in osu!standard mode][HD_O]

-In [osu!][osu! wikilink], it eliminates the approach circles and causes the hit objects to fade out shortly after appearing, forcing players to more or less memorize the timing and, to a lesser degree, the placement and the slider path.
+In [osu!standard][osu! wikilink], it eliminates the approach circles and causes the hit objects to fade out shortly after appearing, forcing players to more or less memorize the timing and, to a lesser degree, the placement and the slider path.

 By default, the first hit object will have an approach circle.
 However, this behaviour can be safely disabled in Options under Gameplay General's as `Show approach circle on first "Hidden" object`.

 ---

-> Description: The notes fade out before you hit them!
+> The notes fade out before you hit them!

 ![Hidden play in osu!taiko mode][HD_T]